 This past summer, I decided I would cook a Thai-themed meal, but having access to only a beach grocery store, I knew I needed to simplify.
 (Galangal and lemongrass are not typical vacation-grocery-store ingredients.)
 And so this recipe was born.
 Not only is the satay a simplified version that is still tender, juicy, and packed with flavor, but I included the peanut dipping sauce right in the recipe.
 Since they use similar ingredients, it makes sense to make these side-by-side, and I even scaled them so you just need one can of coconut milk divided between the satay marinade and the sauce.

 It’s easy, delicious, and all of your instructions are right on one page.
 Great if you happen to be making this at a beach house…or if you just want to make it for dinner this week.
+Pair this with an Asian Chopped Salad and you've got a flavorful, healthy and quick weeknight dinner.

 Don’t have Skewers?